Baichengchaofire/Baichengchaofire.github.io/_pages/cv.md

 Selected Awards
 ======
+* First Prize for Technical Invention of the Chinese Society of Command and Control.
+* Selected as a National High-level Young Talent (Organization Department of the CPC Central Committee).
+* First Prize for Scientific and Technological Progress in Heilongjiang Province.
+* Youth Science and Technology Award of Chinese Command and Control Society.
+* Second Prize of Invention and Innovation Award of China Invention Association.
+* Selected as a high-level talent in Heilongjiang Province.
+* Excellent Youth Project of Heilongjiang Provincial Natural Science Foundation (Provincial Excellent Youth).
 * Young Talents Support Project of China Association for Science and Technology, China, 2022
 * Best View Award of the 2nd “Sijiqing” Youth Forum, China, 2021
 * Best Organizer Award at the IEEE Internaitonal Conference on Unmanned Systems, China, 2021